legendarycode3/shared-wallet/README.md

     * Emits a `Deposit` event containing the depositor's address and the deposited amount.
     * Has no access restrictions.
 * ****`setAllowance(address _user, uint256 _amount)`:**** Assigns or updates the withdrawal allowance for a specified address.
 The allowance determines the maximum amount of Ether a permitted user can withdraw from the shared wallet.
 The function:
-    * Verifies the provided address
+    * Verifies the provided address is not the zero address.

 ### Variables: